nmxmxh/master-ovasabi/docs/generated/api/protos/nexus/v1/README.md

 For semantics around ctx use and closing/ending streaming RPCs, please refer to https://pkg.go.dev/google.golang.org/grpc/?tab=doc#ClientConn.NewStream.

-NexusService provides pattern-based orchestration and knowledge graph management
+NexusService: High-level composer, orchestrator, and pattern identifier

 ### NexusServiceServer

 NexusServiceServer is the server API for NexusService service.
 All implementations must embed UnimplementedNexusServiceServer for forward compatibility.

-NexusService provides pattern-based orchestration and knowledge graph management
+NexusService: High-level composer, orchestrator, and pattern identifier

+### NexusService_SubscribeEventsClient

+This type alias is provided for backwards compatibility with existing code that references the prior non-generic stream type by name.

+### NexusService_SubscribeEventsServer

+This type alias is provided for backwards compatibility with existing code that references the prior non-generic stream type by name.

-### PatternDefinition
+### OrchestrateRequest

 #### Methods

 ##### Descriptor

-Deprecated: Use PatternDefinition.ProtoReflect.Descriptor instead.
+Deprecated: Use OrchestrateRequest.ProtoReflect.Descriptor instead.

+##### GetCampaignId

+##### GetInput

 ##### GetMetadata

-##### GetPatternName

-##### GetSteps
+##### GetPatternId

 ##### ProtoMessage